Cool Earth: Activities

-Cool Earth's youngest project is in Papua New Guinea and was launched in September 2015.
-It is working with three Indigenous and rainforest coastal villages on the edge of the palm plantation frontier.
-They are aiming to build sustainable livelihoods to enable the villagers to halt the advance of the palm plantations from the east and protect the pristine rainforest behind.

 One of Cool Earth's most recent campaign was supporting The Queen's Commonwealth Canopy, a project launched in 2015 to preserve and promote forested areas throughout the Commonwealth.

 Recognition

-Cool Earth has been supported by notable people and ambassadors including Professor James Lovelock, Dame Vivienne Westwood, Pamela Anderson, Kate Moss, Professor Lord Stern, Dr Tony Juniper, Kelly Hoppen, Leah Wood, Nick Baker, Gillian Burke and Dr John Hemming.
+Cool Earth has been supported by notable people and ambassadors including Sir David Attenborough, Professor James Lovelock, Dame Vivienne Westwood, Pamela Anderson, Kate Moss, Professor Lord Stern, Dr Tony Juniper, Kelly Hoppen, Leah Wood, Nick Baker, Gillian Burke and Dr John Hemming.
+In 2019, Cool Earth appeared in the Long Way Up from Apple TV+, where Charley Boorman and Ewan McGregor paused their journey to spend time in the Peruvian Amazon visiting the Asháninka communities that Cool Earth works with.

 In 2015, it was named Charity of the Year in its category at the Civil Society Media Charity Awards and best International NGO at the PEA Awards.

 In 2016, a detailed external evaluation of Cool Earth undertaken by Giving What We Can found Cool Earth to be the most cost-effective charity working on mitigating climate change through direct action.
 The report concluded: "Cool Earth is overall the most cost-effective climate change charity which can reliably reduce emissions without risk."